yaronn/wopr/README.md

 If you experience firewall issues replace tty.zone with ec2-23-21-64-152.compute-1.amazonaws.com.

-**Note:** The online viewer is just a reference implementation.
-Do not send any secret data to it.
-You can create your own [online viewer](https://github.com/yaronn/wopr/tree/master/server) and secure it.
+**Note:** The online viewer is a reference implementation.
+Do not send it secret data but rather create [your own](https://github.com/yaronn/wopr/tree/master/server).

 **Option 2: POST it from external url**